Tag:

 FURI Ava-Claire-Lariego

-Attend the Spring 2025 Biomedical Engineering Symposium, May 2
+Attend the Spring 2026 Biomedical Engineering Symposium, May 1

-The Spring 2025 Biomedical Engineering Symposium is a signature event held each semester where capstone students at the Tempe campus exhibit their research and prototypes for industry partners, faculty, staff, Fulton Schools leadership, family, friends and other invited guests.
+The Biomedical Engineering Symposium is a signature event held each semester where capstone students at the Tempe campus exhibit their research and prototypes for industry partners, faculty, staff, Fulton Schools leadership, family, friends and other invited guests.